piam/bjc-course/curriculum/10-internet/labs/02-internet-activity.md

 ---

-Internet Activity
+Lab: Internet Activity
 ===========================
-This activity is a followup of How the Internet works.
+This activity is a follow up of, How the Internet works.
 Create a single written document (such as Microsoft Word) that answers the questions below.
 Work by yourself or with a partner to answer these questions.

-The purpose is to try to understand something about what the Internet is and explore a few examples of how you can using computation and computational thinking in ways related to the Internet.
+The purpose is to try to understand something about what the Internet is and explore a few examples of how you can use computation and computational thinking in ways related to the Internet.

 There are four general parts to this: a map of the internet, understanding that the Internet is a network of autonomous systems (regional networks), thinking about IP addresses and DNS --- the Domain Name System, and tracking how packets travel on the Internet.